btgraham/SparseConvNet-archived/README.md

 --------------------------------------------------------

 SparseConvNet is a convolutional neural network for processing of sparse data on a variety of lattices dimensional data, i.e.
-(i) the square lattice
+(i) the square lattice,
-(ii) The triagular lattice
+(ii) the triagular lattice,
-(iii) The cubic lattice
+(iii) the cubic lattice,
-(iv) The tetrahedral lattice
+(iv) the tetrahedral lattice,
 ![lattice](/figures/lattices.png)
-and similarly in 4D.
+and of course the hyper-cubic and hyper-tetrahedral 4D lattices as well.

 Data is sparse if most sites take the value zero.
-For example if you trace the shape of a knot, most of space is not visited by the string.
-Applying convolution, sparsity also hold in the large initial layers:
+For example, if a piece of string has a knot in it, you can trace the shape of a knot in a lattice, but most sites will not form part of the knot.
+Applying convolution, sparsity will also hold in the large initial layers:
 ![lattice](/figures/trefoil.png)

 In 3D, this can be used to analyse 3d models.
 The insides can be hollow, so the data is sparse.